TraFost/dsa-journey/binary-search/note.md

 # Binary Search

-Binary search is an algorithm; its input is a sorted list of elements (I’ll explain later why it needs to be sorted).
+Binary search is an algorithm; its input is a sorted list of elements.
 If an element you’re looking for is in that list, binary search returns the position where it’s located.
 Otherwise, binary search returns null.